SEA BEARS FOAM, SLEEP BEARS DREAMS. BOTH END IN THE SAME WAY—CRASSSH!

 Genre Blindness: Despite being Dangerously Genre Savvy in battle (see below), the fifth dungeon's miniboss makes the mistake of stealing the dungeon's item, thus making it mandatory to find and kill him, no matter how much he flees.
 Had he not done this, he would probably have survived; the fourth room where you encounter him requires a great deal of backtracking to get to.

 Giant Flyer: The Wind Fish, albeit with comically-undersized angel wings.

 Guest Star Party Member: At certain points in the game, Bow-Wow the chain chomp, Marin, a ghost, and a flying blue rooster all accompany Link temporarily.

 Guide Dang It: At one point, you have to throw a pot at a door to open it.
 At another point, you have to throw a pot at a chest to open it.

-The game has comparatively few Heart Containers, only 12, but they are very well hidden.
+The game has comparatively few Pieces of Heart, only 12, but they are very well hidden.
 A couple are hidden behind (unmarked) bomb-able walls in otherwise inconspicuous caves, and one is hidden underwater in a dead end waterway, but not at the end as you might expect, in a random tile along the path.

-The DX version includes more hints in the dungeons, including using pots on said door.
+The DX version includes more hints in the dungeons, including using pots on said door and chest.

 Infinity+1 Sword: The Magic Rod, found in the 8th dungeon.
 It allows Link to fire projectiles at any HP that are twice as powerful as the LVL 2 Sword.
 On top of that, he doesn't even have to stop moving while swinging it (as opposed to the sword).
 Mooks catch on fire and die a slow, painful death.
 It goes without saying that this is a sadistically fun weapon too.
 It's also the only item in the entire series that can kill Cuccoos.